St Fillan's Kirk, Seat and Well: St Fillan's Well

 St Fillan's holy well has probably been venerated since pre-Christian times and the spring water used by the saint himself.
 The water flows from beneath a large isolated rock that may have fallen from above and flows into a now ruinous round-shaped brick and stone basin.
 The holy water was thought to miraculously cure ailing children or those with rickets; pieces of cloth and rags being tied to overhanging branches at the well as votive offerings.
-The radical Calvinist minister, James Hutcheson, had the well filled with stones in around 1690, however this was later cleared out as the water continued to flow and it was even piped to the old farm for domestic use that may explain the current presence of brickwork at the site.
+The radical Calvinist minister, James Hutcheson, had the well filled with stones in around 1690.
+However, this was later cleared out as the water continued to flow and it was even piped to the old farm for domestic use.
+That may explain the current presence of brickwork at the site.

 The waters of the clootie well were used for baptisms at St Fillan Kirk and traditionally at St Fillan's Seat.
-Branches used to hang over the well however no trees grow here at present.
+Branches used to hang over the well.
+However, no trees grow here at present.
 Old engravings indicate that the well had a circular wall with three courses of stone in the 19th century.
 A drawing of 1923 shows the three courses of stone or brick as a 'U' shape pierced by an overflow pipe that passed the holy waters into an old rectangular porcelain sink set into the ground.
 The drawing shows a shrub growing across the boulder behind the well.
-The water were said to be used to cure 'back-gane' bairns, that is those who were not thriving.
+The water was said to be used to cure 'back-gane' bairns, that is, those who were not thriving.

 The Kneelins Stane

-It is recorded that a form of Petrosomatoglyph called the 'Kneelins Stane' lay somewhere to the north of the old kirk, some distance away and it carried two larger and one smaller depression that had been created by pilgrims who knelt here to pray to the saint and over the years their knees and staffs wore these depressions into this large flat rock set into the moorland.
+It is recorded that a form of Petrosomatoglyph called the 'Kneelins Stane' lay somewhere to the north of the old Kirk, some distance away, and it carried two larger and one smaller depression that had been created by pilgrims who knelt here to pray to the saint and over the years their knees and staffs wore these depressions into this large flat rock set into the moorland.

 The Barochan Cross

-After being moved by the Laird of Barochan the monument is now kept in Paisley Abbey.
-It is an ornately carved Celtic cross dating from the 8th or 9th century cross stood quite close to Kilallan (NS40586937), near to Barochan Castle on the site of a track way that once led to Dumbarton Castle, the seat of the old Kingdom of Strathclyde.
+After being moved by the Laird of Barochan, the monument is now kept in Paisley Abbey.
+It is an ornately carved Celtic cross dating from the 8th or 9th century.
+The cross stood quite close to Kilallan (NS40586937), near to Barochan Castle on the site of a trackway that once led to Dumbarton Castle, the seat of the old Kingdom of Strathclyde.
 The carving is of the Govan school of carving.